Hofmann–Löffler reaction: The Hofmann–Löffler–Freytag reaction under mild conditions

 E. Suárez et al. reported that the amidyl radical intermediates, produced by photolysis of medium-sized lactams, e.g. 82 in the presence of PhI(OAc)2 and iodine, undergo transannular hydrogen abstraction to afford intramolecularly funcionalized compounds such as oxoindolizidines 83.

 E. Suárez and co-workers also applied their methodology in the synthesis of chiral 8-oxa-6-azabicyclo[3.2.1]-octane 85 and 7-oxa-2-azabicyclo[2.2.1]heptane 87 ring systems.
 This reaction can be considered to be an intramolecular N-glycosidation that goes through an intramolecular 1,5-hydrogen abstraction promoted by an N-amido radical followed by oxidation of the transient C-radical intermediate to an oxycarbenium ion, which is subsequently trapped by an internal nucleophile.

 The utility of the Suárez modification of the Hofmann–Löffler–Freytag reaction was demonstrated by its application in synthesis of a number of steroid and triterpene compounds.
 As illustrated below, the phosphoramidate-initiated funcionalizations generally proceed in higher yields than the reactions involving N-nitro or N-cyanamides.

-In 2008 Baran et al. reported a new method for the synthesis of 1,3-diols using a variant of the Hofmann–Löffler–Freytag reaction.
+In 2008 P.S.
+Baran et al. reported a new method for the synthesis of 1,3-diols using a variant of the Hofmann–Löffler–Freytag reaction.

 In 2017, Nagib et al. reported a new method for the synthesis of 1,2-amino-alcohols using a variant of the Hofmann–Löffler–Freytag reaction to promote β selective C-H amination of alcohols.
 In 2020, an asymmetric variant was disclosed by the same team.